TreeHappy/Stuffs/grapple.md

-Here's a highly configurable version with improved separation of concerns and customization points:
+Here's the enhanced version with visibility toggling and full customization support:

 ```go
 package main